zhaqenl/kingdom/README.md

 ```

 The result of the above invokation is a tuple whose first element is the total number of fields
-being contested, while the second element is a dictionary containing a contested field and
+being contested, while the second element is a dictionary containing contested fields as the
-contesting army as its key and value pairs, respectively:
+dictionary keys, and the respective contesting armies as the dictionary values:

 ```
 >>> simple_solver.contested()